ciscoheat/haxedci-example/README.md

 }
 ```

 `rfidScanned` is a private RoleMethod, meaning that only the `cardReader` can call it.
-It's very useful since `rfidScanned` is a continuation of `waitForCardChange`.
+It's useful since `rfidScanned` is a continuation of `waitForCardChange`, that no other Role should call.

 Using the convenient [Option](http://api.haxe.org/haxe/ds/Option.html) type, we can switch on the result, avoiding null references.
 So if nothing is found, we keep waiting.
 Otherwise, well, hopefully the code is simple enough to follow and understand.
 Note how local it is.
 The `scanRfid` field is similar to an interface definition (though duck-typed in this case), but you can see it directly in the code, no need to look up its definition in another file.
+With DCI we want to focus on objects and Roles, not classes.

 Also notice how rare it is for a RoleMethod to return something.
 The Roles interact more through message passing than the old procedural approach with return values.
 This makes the system more object-oriented, and it also becomes easier to "rewire" the Context when the functionality evolves.
-Return values have a tendency to centralize the algorithm, eventually losing the idea of "who does what", which is important for building a mental model of the Context.
+Return values have a tendency to centralize the algorithm, eventually losing the idea of "who does what", which is important for building a mental model of the problem we're trying to solve.

 ## Role explanations